Mr Justice McCardie (1869-1933): Content

 The book spans McCardie’s entire life, from his upbringing and path to the Bar, to his contentious judicial career and final act by suicide.
 Seven chapters follow a list of illustrations, acknowledgements, preface, and an introduction, and precede abbreviations, notes, a bibliography, and an index.
 The preface reveals the bust of a largely forgotten McCardie sculptured by Marguerite Milward and on display in the Queen's Room in the Middle Temple.

 In the introduction, Lentin explains how after contributing an entry on McCardie to the Oxford Dictionary of National Biography, he went on to research and write this full length biography of a Judge who ruled on cases and instructed juries on the law, often suggesting what he believed the law should be.
 His chapters on two particular trials, are used as examples of where McCardie faced public confrontations.
 The third chapter titled "Storm over Amritsar" focuses on the O'Dwyer v.
-Nair Libel Case (1924), in which McCardie conluded that Reginald Dyer was right in his actions at Amritsar 1919, breaking legal convention and opposing the government’s view of the massacre.
+Nair Libel Case (1924), in which McCardie concluded that Reginald Dyer was right in his actions at Amritsar 1919, breaking legal convention and opposing the government’s view of the massacre.
 Criticised by the then prime minister Ramsay MacDonald as "unfortunate", McCardie threatened to resign, sought support unsuccessfully, and publicly defended himself.
 Chapter five, "Women's rights and Judicial Fisticuffs: the case of Place v Searle", describes how McCardie dismissed a long standing legal claim when a husband sued a doctor for loss of his wife's company, ruling that a wife was free to leave her husband.
 The Court of Appeal overturned his decision, and Lord Justice Scrutton criticised him, adding that an unmarried judge should not comment on marriage.